Primary School English Teacher

 Required Language Skills

-While South Africa is generally tolerant, values and norms concerning sexual orientation and gender identity may be different from those in the U.S. Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host country.
-Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming trainees.
+South Africa has legalized same-sex marriage and the rights of LGBTQ+ community are enshrined in the Constitution.
+However, while South Africa is generally tolerant, values, morals, and judgements concerning sexual orientation and gender identity often differ widely in rural communities where Volunteers serve.
+Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities.
+Staff and currently serving Volunteers will address this topic and identify support mechanisms for incoming trainees.

 Learn more about the Volunteer experience in South Africa: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

 South Africa is able to accommodate couples in the same sector that allow them to remain together during the entirety of Pre-Service Training and two years of service.
 Therefore, your partner must apply and qualify for: